AdobeDocs/commerce-testing/src/pages/guide/integration/attributes/data-fixture.md

 <InlineAlert variant="info" slots="text" />

-If you need to instruct the system to execute a data fixture in the scope of a specific store view, you can set the `scope` parameter value to the valid store view, website, or store group identifier.
+If you need to instruct the system to execute a data fixture in the scope of a specific store view, you can set the `scope` parameter value to the valid store view, site, or store group identifier.

 In the following example, we create a new store with the `store2` identifier and a product.
 Then, we create a guest cart under the `store2` scope and add a created product to it.